Pitamber26/Quiz-Quest-Power-BI/README.md

-Brain Trivia - Data Analysis - Power BI dashboard - A dashboard giving insights on the overall performance of the team with regards to various questions of topics such as Power Bi, Power Apps, Power Apps and a few general topics.
+Quiz Quest - Data Analysis - Power BI dashboard - A dashboard giving insights on the overall performance of the team with regards to various questions of topics such as Power Bi, Power Apps, Power Apps and a few general topics.

 It has three pages - The Home Page, BT Analysis and the Overall Tracker.